-The Board currently comprises six directors.
-The Board has concluded that four directors (Messrs.
-Boggio, Liu and Smith and Ms. Dunne), being a majority, are "independent" for purposes of board membership, as defined in the Canadian Securities Administrators' National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
+The Board currently comprises seven directors.
+The Board has concluded that five directors (Messrs.
+Boggio, Liu, Lyons and Smith and Ms. Dunne), being a majority, are "independent" for purposes of board membership, as defined in the Canadian Securities Administrators' National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
 As such, the Board is currently constituted with a majority of independent directors.
+Mr. Lyons relinquished his title as interim CEO effective June 2, 2021 and remains as non-executive Chairman of the Board.